khalid-el-masnaoui/docker-notes/README.md

 $ docker image prune #Remove unused images
 $ docker tag [NAME/ID] NAME:TAG #Create a tag NAME:TAG image that refers to the source image by NAME or ID
 $ docker history [NAME/ID] #Show the history of an image
+$ docker image inspect [ID/NAME]  #Display detailed information on one or more images such as Exposed Ports, Environement variables..
 ```
 **Options & Additional commands**<br>